dlr-sp/rkopenmdao/README.md

 to install the package.
 ### Execution

-In the directory

-    src/runge_kutta_openmdao/examples

-of this repository are files for the solution of a heat equation, once the analytical solution, once via a monolithic Runge-Kutta time integration, and once via a nested approach in OpenMDAO where additionally the domain is split into two halves.
+In the examples directory of this repository are files for the solution of a heat equation, some using OpenMDAO and this prototype, and for comparison an analytical solution and another discretized solution where neither OpenMDAO nor this extension is used.

-THE FOLLOWING LINES ARE NOT UP TO DATE.
+Their purpose is mainly as a mathematical example to show how this library is meant to be used.
 When you are in a virtual environment as described above,

-    python /path/to/src/runge_kutta_openmdao/examples/example.py
+    python /path/to/examples/*example_file*.py

 lets you execute an example.
 These write HDF5-files containing a time series of the numerical solution to the directory from which you executed the examples.
+If you want a more guided explanation, you can look at

+    doc/user_guide.ipynb

+which is a small Jupyter file that shows the main ways of using this extension.
 ## License

 This work is licensed under the conditions of the BSD license, see LICENSE.txt.